 Oh, oh, oh . . .

-please!
-Hot or cold, black or white, bitter or sweet, espresso, Turkish, French press, freeze dried, percolated, drip, cold brewed, boiled — ANYTHING!
+And this, of course, only made me think of that other thing.
+The thing I was trying so hard not to think about — Coffee!
+How I longed for a cup, just one — Please . . .
+Hot or cold, black or white, bitter or sweet, espresso, cap-puccino, Turkish, French press, freeze dried, percolated, drip, cold brewed, boiled — ANYTHING!
 Anything but decaf.
-I would even have settled for flavored coffee —God forbid! —hazelnut or vanilla, an abomination if ever there was one, worse even than fruit flavored beer.
-And would you like some sprinkles on top?
+I would have even settled for flavored coffee right then—God forbid—hazelnut or vanilla, an abomination if ever there was one, worse than fruit flavored beer.
+And would you like some sprinkles with that?

-JUST STOP FUSSING AND DRINK IT!
+JUST STOP FUSSING AND GIVE ME THE CUP!

 The Complete Story.
 (It would later become a reality TV series that would run for six seasons before reaching syndication.)
 But first I would tour the world in a climate-controlled display case made especially for me.
 I’d be famous (dead, yes, but famous!), with crowds of adoring fans circling the block just to see me: Americanus Candidum (Large White American).
 They’d awe at my incredible size and shiny white color.
 Eventually I’d end up in a place like the Smithsonian as the centerpiece of a whole new wing devoted entirely to Homo Sapiens: “A violent species, long extinct because of their inability to protect the environment that sustained them.”

 I had to remember to get my teeth cleaned when I got back home and buy some new underwear.

-Back at the steering bench, Mamede had no shade.
+Back at the steering bench Mamede had no shade.
 Though his chestnut skin was tougher than mine (his and everybody else’s), it was still punishing for him to be out there.
 And he was already exhausted from days of work.
 Hunched over on the bench with his hand on the tiller, I would have sworn he was sleeping.
 But then the tiller would scrape back and forth, keeping the jangada true to its course.

 I wasn’t too worried about him, he just looked so tired.

-“No—” he murmured, his head snapping up.
+“No,” he murmured, his head snapping up.
 (Yep, he was napping.)
 “Maybe later when I see where we are.”

 He sat quiet for a bit and then asked, “Can you throw some water on the sail and deck?”

-“Sure, Mamede!”
+“Sure.”
 I jumped up, chastising myself for not thinking of it sooner.